Exchange student

 6. Residence permit if you come from outside of the EU.
 If your residence permit is not yet available, request a copy of your official IND residence permit approval letter by sending an email to admissions@inholland.nl.

-**If you do not have a BSN number or Dutch address yet, you can check the online banks Bunq or N26 for the possibilities of opening a bank account.
+*** If you do not have a BSN number or Dutch address yet, you can make an appointment with ING or check the online banks Bunq or N26 for the possibilities of opening a bank account.

 How to use public transport in the Netherlands?